Accessing and completing your self-assessment

 Filling in the self-assessment

-You will see that each of the six areas are split out so you work through each area separately.
+You will see that each of the areas of the framework are split out so you work through each area separately.
 The the self-assessment will update as you go so each time you login you can see a percentage completion figure.

 This means that you can work through it at your own pace and check back in as often as you like.

-Once you have filled in your assessment and uploaded any relevant evidence and comments, you will then be able to click a button to request an online peer assessment.
+Once you have filled in your assessment and uploaded any relevant evidence and comments, you will then be able to click a button to request an online peer review.

-In line with this, there will be a ‘Peer Review’ option once you have completed your self assessment online with us – this means you can submit your framework for an online, distance peer review.
+In line with this, there is a ‘Peer Review’ option once you have completed your self assessment online – this means you can submit your framework for an online, distance peer review by another force.

 Peer reviews are carried out by a practitioner who is experienced and skilled in the area of wellbeing.
-Ideally it will be a person with ownership of their own framework self-assessment so that they are familiar with the question sets and how it feels to lead this agenda.
-The OK team will identify which forces are ideally suited to peer review each other taking into consideration a range of factors.
-They will also liaise with the CoP peer team to capitalise on any ongoing work that is related to wellbeing and to avoid duplication.
+Ideally it will be a person with ownership of their own organisation’s framework self-assessment so that they are familiar with the question sets and how it feels to lead this agenda.
+The OK team will identify which forces are ideally suited to peer review each other taking into consideration a range of factors including workforce numbers.

 For a copy of our peer reviewer guidance document, or, if you require any further information, please contact us